GET ORDAINED

 Fur (or faux-fur) accents and bold colors make for stunning wedding-day looks

-6. Magic in nature
+6. Outdoor Wedding: Viking Magic in Nature

 Photograph shows a close up of wedding rings engraved with Norse runes placed on the blade of a Viking wedding sword

-9. Handfasting
+9. Viking Handfasting

 A Viking in a helmet with horns and rustic leather medieval dress stands in the woods drinking mead from an animal horn carved into a cup.